camguise/jamf-api-scripts/README.md

 ## Installation
 These scripts should work on any standard macOS installation.
 All scripts in the root directory do depend on the files in the Resources folder so it is best to clone this repository onto your machine and then all required paths are preserved.

+Download the scripts to a folder on your computer.
 ```console
 $ cd /path/to/install/directory
 $ git clone https://github.com/camguise/jamf-api-scripts.git